 While chai literally means tea, it doesn’t necessarily mean “spiced tea.”
 Some folks add spices to it and some folks do not.
 For example, if you ask my grandmother for a cup of chai, she will most likely bring you a cup of plain black tea, maybe with some cardamom if she is using her favorite Persian blend.
 On the other hand, South Asian masala chai is tea (“chai”) with spices (“masala”), and can include a variety of different flavors (see my friend Izzah’s recipe for kashmiri chai and this super aromatic chai with lemongrass and ginger from Goya Journal).

 Whether there are spices (and which spices are used, and even which kind of tea is used) entirely depends on who is making it, but one thing holds constant: “chai” simply means “tea,” and does not mean “spices.”
 Chai is black tea, it’s green tea, it’s spiced tea, it’s plain tea.
 It’s literally just a generic term for tea.
+So if you’re going to call something “chai” flavored, it should really have some actual tea in it.

-So using the above, this is how you can coherently name things inspired by all things related to chai:
+How to coherently name things inspired by all things related to chai:

 - If you flavor snickerdoodles with the kinds of spices you might find alongside tea, but with no actual tea, you do not end up with “chai spiced snickerdoodles”… you’ve just got “spiced snickerdoodles,” which happen to contain 0 chai.

 - If you flavor your snickerdoodles with tea and spices, you’ve got something like “spiced chai snickerdoodles” or maybe “masala chai snickerdoodles” if they were inspired by a South Asian blend.
+Or simply “chai snickerdoodles” works great, as with this recipe (since chai may or may not contain spices).

 - And if you flavor them with just tea and no spices, you could totally call them “chai snickerdoodles” or “tea snickerdoodles,” since the word “chai” does not mean spices, and is simply synonymous with “tea.”
 Will most people be like “where are all the spices?” after you call them “chai snickerdoodles” without including any spices?
 100%!
 If you’re an insufferable know-it-all like me, just correct them.
 I’m told most people love being corrected, right?